bennage/mv-deathstar-talk/README.md

 mv-deathstar-talk
 =================

-Preparing a talk for the Seattle Code Camp
+a casual talk about the questions to ask when choosing an SPA framework

 The sample app walks through these concerns: